SumoLogic/cloud-siem-content-catalog/rules/OUTLIER-S00026.md

 # [Rules](README.md): GitHub - Outlier in Distinct User Agent Strings by User

 ## Description
 Detects an outlier in the number of distinct user agent strings for a GitHub user.
 Unusual user agent strings for a user account could indicate account takeover.
+This detection was developed utilizing GitHub Enterprise Audit logging.
+Refer to https://help.sumologic.com/docs/integrations/app-development/github/#collecting-logs-for-github for instructions on ingesting GitHub Enterprise Audit logs.

 ## Additional Details
 |Detail|Value|